juvenile justice act

 Table of Contents

-Juvenile Justice (Care and Protection of Children) Act, 2015 was passed on 7 May 2015 by the Lok Sabha amid intense protests by several Members of Parliament.
-It replaced the Indian juvenile delinquency law and the Juvenile Justice (Care and Protection of Children) Act, of 2000.
-It allows for juveniles in conflict with the Law in the age group of 16–18, involved in Heinous Offences, to be tried as adults.
+Juvenile Justice Act (Care and Protection of Children), 2015 was passed on 7 May 2015 by the Lok Sabha amid intense protests by several Members of Parliament.
+It replaced the Indian juvenile delinquency law and the Juvenile Justice Act (Care and Protection of Children) of 2000.
+It allows juveniles in conflict with the Law in the age group of 16–18, involved in Heinous Offences, to be tried as adults.

-This Act has further been amended by the Juvenile Justice (Care and Protection of Children) Amendment Act, 2021 which has come into force from 1 September 2022.
+The Juvenile Justice Act has been further amended by the Juvenile Justice (Care and Protection of Children) Amendment Act, 2021, which came into force on 1 September 2022.

 Juvenile Justice Act